boyter/boyter.org/content/posts/sloc-cloc-code.md

 $ sloccount samplefile

 SLOC    Directory       SLOC-by-Language (Sorted)
-5       complexity      java=5
+5       samplefile      java=5

 ```

-Not only does cloc get the counts wrong doing this by regular expression is a far slower way to process a file.
+Not only does cloc get the counts wrong doing this by regular expression it is a far slower way to process a file.

 So I decided that if I was not using regular expressions I would scan byte by byte.
-That is look through every byte of every file and using a very simple state machine determines if a line is empty, a comment, code or a string containing one of the others.
+That is look through every byte of every file and using a very simple state machine determine if a line is empty, a comment, code or a string containing one of the others.
 Turns out this is how tokei works as well https://github.com/Aaronepower/tokei/issues/175

 Another option would be to build an AST which would probably be much slower than byte counting and possibly slower than the regular expression parser.